-Is there a minimum number of children we should support, is it worth opening if we have just one or two children?
+• Is there a minimum number of children we should support, is it worth opening if we have just one or two children?

-No, there is no minimum number.
-We have had several settings contact us to say that they only have a few children and are shutting.
+No there isn't a minimum number.
+We have had a number of settings contact us to say that they only have a few children and are shutting.
 We understand that this is difficult to manage, but we do need to be able to provide childcare to vulnerable children and children of critical workers.
 There may be some other options you could consider, such as: